How to Experience Intimacy with God

 Christians may often experience some type of hinderance in their attempts to connect with God more intimately.
 Something refuses to “budge” and our hearts are left void and empty.
 Sadly, this condition may linger much longer than expected, leaving us feeling desperate.
 I can personally testify to having this experience more times than I care to admit.
 I've had the feeling that my prayers were bouncing off the walls or ascending only as high as the ceiling above me.
 However, it's important to take serious action the moment this begins to happen.
 We must not take it lightly or ignore it.
 And we must recognize it as a direct attack by satan on our relationship with God.
 If we allow him, the devil will gladly rob us from all spiritual energy and deplete us completely from the joy and peace God has promised as a benefit of serving Him.

 So what should we do?
 The answer really depends on how much we value our relationship with Jesus.
-You may not realize this, but the spiritual “blockage” you are experiencing could be a test.
-The Lord may be testing your resolve to pursue intimate fellowship with Him.
-In this way He is also testing your love and willingness to serve Him.
-He may look to see what price you are willing to pay in order to experience a dynamic season in His presence.
-If you are indifferent about your spiritual “sickness”, then you’ve just proven that your concern for God is minimal.
-Perhaps you enjoy appearing spiritual before men like the Pharisees, but inside, you care very little for the things of God.
+We may not realize this, but the spiritual “blockage” we are experiencing could be a test.
+The Lord may be testing our resolve to pursue intimate fellowship with Him.
+In this way He is also testing our love and willingness to serve Him.
+He may look to see what price we are willing to pay in order to experience a dynamic season in His presence.
+If we are indifferent about our spiritual “sickness”, then we’ve just proven that our concern for God is minimal.
+Perhaps we enjoy appearing spiritual before men like the Pharisees, but inside, we care very little for the things of God.
+But if we are genuine and sincere in our love for the Lord then the following verses will encourage us to try a season of fasting in order to succeed in our spiritual efforts:

 Therefore also now, saith the LORD, turn ye even to me with all your heart, and with fasting, and with weeping, and with mourning (Joe.
 2:12).

-And Cornelius said, Four days ago I was fasting until this hour; and at the ninth hour I prayed in my house, and, behold, a man stood before me in bright clothing (Act 10:30).
+And Cornelius said, Four days ago I was fasting until this hour; and at the ninth hour I prayed in my house, and, behold, a man stood before me in bright clothing (Act.
+10:30).

-Defraud ye not one the other, except it be with consent for a time, that ye may give yourselves to fasting and prayer; and come together again, that Satan tempt you not for your incontinency (1 Co 7:5).
+Defraud ye not one the other, except it be with consent for a time, that ye may give yourselves to fasting and prayer; and come together again, that Satan tempt you not for your incontinency (1Co.
+7:5).

 CONCLUSION

-In closing, let me summarize the major highlights of our study so far.
+In closing, allow me to summarize the major highlights of our study so far.
 We began this study by focusing on prayer's principle role in our relationship with God and our desire to experience spiritual intimacy.
 We then went on to describe how dry and meaningless prayer could be without the presence of certain spiritual elements such as love, humility, persistence, and obedience.
 The bulk of our study dealt with the power of desperate prayer in the form of brokenness and weeping.
 But we recognize that this is not the only thing required in order to meet with God more intimately.
 Confession of sin and repentance also play a vital role in our ability to have a successful spiritual breakthrough because we realize that sin hides us from God and obstructs our ability to fellowship with Him.
 And finally, we examined the power of fasting in relation to surmounting spiritual barriers.

 You see, what I hope you realize is that this article was written as a sort of manual for those who may be trying to connect with God but feel hopeless in their struggle.
 If that describes you, then I pray you will test the principles outlined in this writing as you endeavor to meet with God in a more meaningful way.
-Do not give up without giving God a fair chance to prove that He's no liar and that when we follow the prescription provided in His Word, He is always faithful to uphold His end of the promise:
+Do not give up without giving God a fair chance to prove that He is no liar and that when we follow the prescription provided in His Word, He is always faithful to uphold His end of the promise:

 And ye shall seek me, and find me, when ye shall search for me with all your heart (Jer 29:13).